 Ongoing Support and Growth

 A website should never just be a set it and forget it part of your digital marketing.
 Your online home should always be updating, growing, expanding, and changing.
-This is an extremely important part of your SEO strategy, too – Google ranks websites that are posting frequent content or are actively making updates higher than those who stay static.
+This is an extremely important part of your SEO strategy, too – Google ranks websites that are posting frequent content or are actively making updates higher than those that stay static.

-Website designers who build your custom website for you know every detail about how your website works, and will ensure that you have the support you need to fix any issues as fast as possible when they go wrong.
+Website designers who build your custom website for you know every detail about how your website works and will ensure that you have the support you need to fix any issues as fast as possible when they go wrong.
 Web developers can perform regular tests, maintenance, and updates to keep up your constant online presence.

 Ultimately, when you go with a custom website build, you’re setting yourself up for success with a new teammate on your side ready to help you reach your goals.